devfake/vume/README.md

 <textarea name="description" placeholder="Required"><?php echo inputOld('description'); ?></textarea>
 ```

 If the field has no errors (e.g. by first load of this form), you can store a default value: `inputOld('name', 'default value')`.
+The first parameter need the same value as `name=` from the input/textarea field.

+**Planned:**
-Planned: More validation rules.
-Improved array support.
-Add exceptions and only fields.
-Custom error messages.
+* More validation rules.
+* Improved array support.
+* Exceptions and only fields.
+* Custom error messages.

 ## Sessions

-The framework has a small helper function for work with sessions.
+The framework has a helper function for work with sessions.

 ```php
 // $_SESSION['key'];